lk-ek/npn-pnp-h-bridge/README.md

 ## Overview

-The circuit takes two complementary (non-overlapping) PWM inputs: `HI_IN` and `LO_IN`, each at 3.3V logic level.
+The circuit takes two complementary (non-overlapping) PWM inputs: `L_IN` and `R_IN`, each at 3.3V logic level.
 These signals are level-shifted and drive a discrete H-bridge output stage composed of NPN and PNP BJTs.
 The output connects to a load (e.g., LED strip) in a push-pull fashion.

 ## Inputs

-- `HI_IN`: 3.3V logic PWM input (controls left-side NPN-PNP transistors)
+- `L_IN`: 3.3V logic PWM input (controls left-side NPN-PNP transistors)
-- `LO_IN`: 3.3V logic PWM input (controls right-side NPN-PNP transistors)
+- `R_IN`: 3.3V logic PWM input (controls right-side NPN-PNP transistors)

 ⚠️ **Important:**
-`HI_IN` and `LO_IN` **must be phase-shifted**, even though the NPN-PNP-pair makes sure shoot-through is impossible.
+`L_IN` and `R_IN` **must be phase-shifted**, even though the NPN-PNP-pair makes sure shoot-through is impossible.
 If both are high simultaneously, the output is off.

 ## Supply